lws803/FreeRTOS_experiments/cheatsheets/Synchronisation.md

 int setup () {
     xBinary = createSemaphore();
-    P(xBinary) // initialise the semaphore to 1
+    P(xBinary) // change the semaphore to 0
 }
 ```